Starotitorov/react-native-deep-link/README.md

 To add deep linking to your project just create a routes config.
 The package will do the rest!

+If you are using react-navigation you should know that it supports deep linking out of the box, **but it is a common practice to add navigation state to redux**. **In this case you have to handle deep links manually**.
+**This package solves the problem, provides ready to use solution to handle deep links.**
+Adding navigation to redux gives you more control on navigation state, allows to dispatch navigation actions from your redux actions.

 * [Installation](#installation)
 * [Configuring Android](#configuring-android)
 * [Configuring iOS](#configuring-ios)